Everything You Need to See in Paris

 Unfortunately we didn't manage to make it inside this historic building, however Notre Dame Cathedral is still a stunning sight from the outside, especially at night with all the uplighting.

 Musée D’Orsay - 7th Arr.

 I preferred Musée D’Orsay to the Lourve, mainly because I like Impressionism art and they had Van Gogh and Monet exhibitions!
-If you venture up to the fifth floor on the opposite side to the massive antique clock, you can (usually!) get a great view of the city.
+For my 'must see in Paris' you need to venture up to the fifth floor on the opposite side to the massive antique clock, you can (usually!) get a great view of the city.

 Eiffel Tower - 7th Arr.